 Let's be honest, the stream of support requests never really stops.
 More and more teams are looking at AI to help manage the flow, and the goal is pretty much always the same: automate the easy, repetitive stuff so you can give faster service and free up your team for the trickier problems.

-Atlassian has thrown its hat in the ring with its Atlassian Intelligence features, and the main event for support teams is the virtual agent for Jira Service Management (JSM).
+Atlassian has established itself as a leader in this space with its Atlassian Intelligence features, and a standout for support teams is the virtual agent for Jira Service Management (JSM).

-This guide is a straight-up look at what the Atlassian Intelligence Virtual Agent is, how it works in the real world, where it stumbles, and what it costs.
-By the end, you should have a much clearer picture of whether it’s the right move for your team.
+This guide is a look at what the Atlassian Intelligence Virtual Agent is, how it works in the real world, and what to consider when setting it up in 2026.
+By the end, you should have a much clearer picture of how to best utilize it for your team.

 What is the Atlassian Intelligence Virtual Agent?

 At its core, the Atlassian Intelligence Virtual Agent is Atlassian's own AI chatbot, built to work right inside Jira Service Management.
-It’s not just a simple bot that follows a script; it’s connected to the broader Atlassian Intelligence engine.
+It is a sophisticated tool connected to the broader Atlassian Intelligence engine.
 This means it uses large language models that learn from your company’s own data to get the context right and give useful answers.

 Key capabilities of the Atlassian Intelligence Virtual Agent

 So, how does it actually get things done?
-The virtual agent really boils down to two main methods for figuring out and handling user requests.
+The virtual agent offers two main methods for figuring out and handling user requests.

 AI Answers for instant knowledge base support